THIS POST MAY CONTAIN AFFILIATE LINKS. AS AN AMAZON ASSOCIATE I EARN FROM QUALIFYING PURCHASES. PLEASE READ THE DISCLOSURE FOR MORE INFORMATION

-If you like to venture out on your own, borrow a kayak or snorkeling mask at the hotel or one of the water sports centers and head out into the ocean.
-While snorkeling on the south beach, you can find small Grey tip or white tip sharks, if lucky, right by the shore.
-Also, south beach is much better because of the unending panoramic views it offers.
+If you like to venture out on your own, borrow a kayak or snorkeling mask at the hotel or from one of the water sports centers and head out into the ocean.
 You can even try out paddleboarding on calm water days.

-Apart from the plethora of watersports that you can do at Maafushi, there are plenty of cool day trips from Maafushi too.
+Apart from a whole range of watersports that you can do at Maafushi, there are plenty of cool day trips from Maafushi too.

 Day trips from Maafushi